mikemacharia39/gatepass/README.md

 # gatepass
-This is a JavaFX project that integrates Bio-metric technology using arduino and fingerprint reader with JavaFX code to check if a user is part of the institution
+This is a JavaFX project that integrates Bio-metric technology using arduino and fingerprint reader with JavaFX to check if a user is part of the institution

 The Biometric Security Check for The Gate Pass and Access to the Examinations Office is a system that uses an individual’s fingerprint as means of accessing a particular area.
 This means that a person’s particular finger acts as his/ her identification.
-Each individual is registered and records placed in a central database.
+Each individual is registered and records placed in a database.

 <table>
    <tr>